Food allergy referral (Paediatrics Guidelines)

 • Rhinitis (usually aero-allergens)

-These can often be managed in primary care.
+• These can often be managed in primary care, with help from Paediatric Dieticians.

-For a diagnosis and treatment plan specific to non-IgE Cows’ Milk Allergy please refer to Highland Non-IgE Cows' Milk Protein Allergy Guideline
+• Milk is the most common culprit.
+For a diagnosis and treatment plan specific to non-IgE Cows’ Milk Allergy, refer to: Non-IgE Cows' Milk Protein Allergy Guideline

 Reassure parents that it is not a dangerous allergy